stevenwudi/autonomous_driving/README.md

 - YOLO, Tiny-YOLO and SSD

 Segmentation:
-- FCN and SegNet
+- FCN, SegNet and Tiramisu

 To calculate the f-score and FPS on train, validation and test sets, go to the folder `VR-Team4/code`
 ```
-    python eval_detection_fscore.py -c config/CONF_FILE.py -e EXT_NAME -s SET_DATASET_FOLDER
+    python eval_detection_fscore.py MODEL_NAME DATASET_NAME WEIGHTS_PATH TEST_FOLDER_PATH
 ```
-where the `CONF_FILE.py` will be one of the _configurations file_ located in `code/config`, the `EXT_FOLDER` the name of the experimental folder where all the results will be saved and the `SET_DATASET_FOLDER` the path of the specified set (train, validation or test) of a particular dataset.
+where the `MODEL_NAME` and the `DATASET_NAME` will be the name of the network and the dataset to be performed, respectively.
+For the `WEIGHTS_PATH` and the `TEST_FOLDER_PATH` will be the paths for the weights and the test folder with the images to be tested.

+Other arguments (optionals) that will affect the final performance of the network will be ...
+`--detection-threshold NUM`: Minimum confidence value for a prediction to be considered (between 0 and 1).
+By default = 0.5 `--nms-threshold NUM`: Non-Maxima Supression threshold (between 0 and 1).
+By default = 0.2 `--display BOOLEAN`: Display or not the image, the predicted bounding boxes and the ground truth bounding boxes.
+By default = FALSE
+`--ignore-class LIST_OF_INGNORED_CLASS`: List of classes to be ignore from predictions.

 ## References (Summary)
 Simonyan, K., & Zisserman, A. (2014).
 Very deep convolutional networks for large-scale image recognition. arXiv preprint arXiv:1409.1556. **[Paper summary](https://github.com/acasadevall/VR-Team4/blob/master/Summaries/VGG%20Summary.md)**